caolan/worker-shares/README.md

 will not be shared.

-Whenever the user removes an object from a sharing, the value will be set to false, so that the worker can react on it and remove the object from the $shares database
+Whenever the user removes an object from a sharing, the value will be set to false, so that the worker can react on it and remove the object from the $shares database.
+Once the object has been removed, the share id will me remove from the `$shares` hash of the object.

 ## To be done

-The current implementation ignores share settings and is not yet bidirectional.
+The current implementation ignores share settings and is not bidirectional yet.

 * the `access` setting
   the access setting defines who can read and/or write to the sharing.
 Default